 Duties of the K-9 teams include narcotics detection, tracking wanted or lost people, article searches, building searches and criminal apprehension.
 In addition, handlers are available for lectures and demonstrations for civic groups and school functions.

 Chase is a German shepherd imported from Slovakia.
 He is a dual-purpose police service dog trained in narcotics detection and the patrol areas of obedience, agility, tracking, evidence search, area/building searches and handler protection.
 His handler is Officer Bryan Kadlec.
 K-9 Chase and Officer Kadlec completed their training in June 2015 and were certified by the Ohio Peace Office Training Commission on June 23, 2015.

 Storm is a German shepherd also from Slovakia.
 He and his handler, Officer Jason Miller, completed their training and were recognized by the Ohio Peace Officer Training Commission on Nov.
 4, 2016.
 Storm is a dual-purpose police service dog and has been trained in narcotics detection, obedience, tracking, article search, handler protection and suspect apprehension.

-Tito, a 2-year-old German shepard who was born in Slovakia, joined the department in 2019.
+Tito, a German shepard who was born in Slovakia, joined the department in 2019.
 He and his handler, Officer Patrick O'Sullivan, completed six weeks of training and are certified by the state as a dual-purpose K9 team, trained to sniff out illegal narcotics, track individuals, search for lost people and apprehend criminals.